LeandroMG/readability-nodejs/README.md

 # readability-nodejs

-Port of [@mozilla/readability.js](https://github.com/mozilla/readability) to work with Node.
+Bridge of [@mozilla/readability.js](https://github.com/mozilla/readability) library to work with Node.

 Added new features to get images from processed article.
 Work in progress.